maxmuermann/sofluffy/README.md

 ### Density

 Scaling of the fur density - strands per area.
 Higher numbers make the fur more dense.
+So FLUFFY uses UV0 coordinates for seeding noise, so you need to make sure your model has reasonable evenly-spaced UVs.

 ### Scruffiness